top of page

 You: So, give me an example of this.

 Me: Well, in one particularly heated and now notorious conversation, a friend was telling me, among a much broader conversation, that "Trump should be in jail."
 Though I've never had any like for the Trump and can think of a dozen things he should have at least been charged with or received some kind of significant penalty for, but somehow skirted, I believe it's also true Trump has had very serious allegations levelled against him which proved legally indefensible or actually were part of a wild conspiracy enacted by what amounts to half of society.
-(Most egregiously the suite of charges around disinformation, election interference, and conspiracy with Russian officials/spies that now sit under the umbrella of 'Russiagate.'
-But also "stolen files", "very fine people", "corrupting faith in our elections and legal system", "found guilty of rape" and so many others.
+(Most egregiously the suite of charges around disinformation, election interference, and conspiracy with Russian officials or spies that now sit under the umbrella of "Russiagate."
+But also "stolen files", "very fine people", "bleach for COVID", "corrupting faith in our elections and legal system", "found guilty of rape", "bloodbath", and so many others.
+What's amazing, too, is that if I do a search in Google or Bing or DuckDuckGo for "Lies about Trump" I just get page after page of links for things the media have reported Trump lied about — too many of which are themselves untrue.
+It's pretty wild to universally receive the opposite of your query.
+I don't even know that we have a category for this level of systemic fraud.)
 Just think of the local and global impact of these fabrications and that most folks still accept and repeat them despite resounding debunkment.)
 As such, with so many real and false accusations on the table, I wanted to know for what my friend thought the slimy businessman, former reality TV star, and 45th president of the United States should be wallowing in prison for.
 "For what?"
 I asked.
 Having surely never received or expected a response other than "Obviously!", my friend nearly fell out of his chair.
 He couldn't believe what he was hearing.
 He suggested that I was being deliberately obtuse, trying to provoke or something.
 It was clear to both of us he didn't have a response, which seemed odd.
 It was almost as though my impropriety had rendered him stupefied.
 After thinking aloud for a minute or two, eventually he concluded that, regardless of any evidence of real, punishable crimes, we can all agree Trump is clearly a monstrous character who says and does terrible things when he isn't busy lying.
 Now, if it was someone else and in a different setting I may have chosen to agree and leave it there but, alas, that's not really who I am, we were in a private setting, and I had also just finished my fourth glass of wine.
 Yes, sure, I suggested, in a sane world the "grab 'em by the pussy" comment would have annihilated any and all of the man's political ambitions and been the last we heard from Trump.
 For sure.
 "But," I responded, "thank goodness it's still not a crime in this part of the world to be stupid or to say things other people don't like."
 Somehow, this landed on my friend like a punch to the face.
 My friend seemed to think that with this one person, clearly a monster on par with the worst examples of the previous century, people should be willing to violate social norms or personal principles, really any ethical concerns, most certainly any legal impediments, and put this guy away for good.
 Gulags.
 My friend was making a case for gulags.
 Too, my friend appeared to believe I was somehow, mysteriously, insufficiently versed in all the serious threats (to democracy, civilization, nature, and god) posed by this worst of all characters.
 I offered, just as I've always done, that with all the raging wildfire-levels of smoke around seemingly everything Trump has ever touched, even a couple of idiots fresh out of law school should be able to locate some (any) actual fire.
 I offered that if a legal system, with unlimited resources and time, as we've seen, can't muster a sufficiently damning case then the most likely scenario was that we, those of us cheering on the prosecutorial side, may have been drinking a little too much of the Kool-Aid.
 I was then told that people can get away with anything, especially those with money.
 I said that I didn't think that was true.
 More consternation was seen, heard, and felt.
 I referenced the wealthiest, most well-connected, white dudes anyone could name: Madoff and Bankman-Fried, who got far longer sentences for their white-collar crimes than many murderers.
 That was just too much for my friend.
 As for me, I was suddenly confronted with a phenomenon that I had previously disregarded as merely a kind of joke: Trump Derangement Syndrome.

 You: Hm.